Ahmed Lemu: History and formation of Islamic Educational Trust

 One of the flagship trustee program is the Daawah Institute Nigeria.
 The organization gained support from notable Alhaji Sir Abubakar III Sultan of Sokoto and the then Military Governor of North-Western State Alhaji Usman Faruk.
 The IET had various programmes, including Annual Seminars for Muslim Undergraduates, Women's Classes, Daawah Mobile Corps and Weekend School.
 The first headquarters of IET was in Sokoto when Lemu was serving as the Sharia Judge of the Sokoto Court of Appeal in 1975, moving its headquarters to Minna in 1976 when he was transferred to serve as the first grand khadi Shari'ah Court of Appeal at the newly created Niger State.
 In 2019 the organization celebrated 50 years of existence.

-Lemu also founded the Dawah Coordination Council Of Nigeria and was the first President.
-Lemu is considered top among the chronicle of ten people that impacts extensively on persuade people on Islamic in Nigeria.
+Lemu also founded the Dawah Coordination Council Of Nigeria and was its first President.
+An article on Lemu in Nigerian newspaper Dateline states that Lemu was among the ten most important figures in Islamic proselytisation in Nigeria.